Adriichu/SysInfo/README.md

   SysInfo
 </h1>

-SysInfo developed using `py-cord` provides important system specifications and usages right from the comfort of your Discord server.
+SysInfo developed using `py-cord` enables you to view important system specifications and usages right from the comfort of your Discord server.

 <img src="https://media.discordapp.net/attachments/1034061817674215514/1097553448809005136/image.png?width=910&height=647">